School is out, now let's get outside to learn!

 cool critters grades 1-3 & 4-5

-Join us for an exciting, week-long adventure in learning about Oregon’s bugs, birds and other critters.
+Join us for an exciting, week-long adventure in learning about Oregon’s bugs, birds and other cool critters.
 We’ll visit local parks to see the awesome animals that live right in our neighborhoods.
 Learn how to pack an earth-friendly lunch and other ways to help the planet.